-In 2020, Home County Music & Art Festival will celebrate being London’s premier summer festival with our 47th annual festival.
-The first Home County took place in 1974, so that's 46 years of music, art and food in downtown London’s beautiful Victoria Park.
-This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.
+In 2022, Home County Music & Art Festival will celebrate being London’s premier summer festival with our 47th annual festival.
+The first Home County took place in 1974, so we're approaching 50 years of music, art and food in downtown London’s beautiful Victoria Park.
+This "admission by donation" event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.

 2016 Top 100 Festivals & Events Ontario

 For the 7th Year in a row, the Home County Music & Art Festival was chosen by Festivals & Events Ontario as one of Ontario’s Top 100 Festivals in Ontario.

 2014 -2016 Best Local Festival/Event Runner-Up